-Our goal is to understand the interactions of medical devices with patients’ blood, proteins and cells
+Our mission is to understand the interactions of medical devices with patients’ blood, proteins and cells,

 What impact will this research have?

-Despite the widespread use of medical devices in cardiovascular medicine, including artificial hearts, vascular stents, vascular grafts, heart valves, pacemakers, catheters and cardiopulmonary bypass circuits, many side effects occur due to the materials used to make these devices, such as blood clots (thrombosis) and microbe adhesion (biofouling).
+Medical devices are used widely in nearly all aspects of medicine, including artificial hearts, vascular stents, vascular grafts, heart valves, pacemakers, catheters, cardiopulmonary bypass circuits and hemodialysis.
+However, they cause many side effects due to the poor compatibility of the materials used to make these devices, such as blood clots (thrombosis) and microbe adhesion (biofouling).
 Thrombosis of medical devices is currently managed with medication that causes additional complications, such as bleeding from antiplatelet or anticoagulant drugs.
-Biofouling is treated with antibiotics, however, antibiotics can’t always penetrate the biofilm and the overuse of antibiotics is leading to antibiotic resistant pathogens.
-Increased understanding of biointerface interactions and methodology to assess materials could lead to the development of new more compatible materials and devices to reduce the use of drugs and risks for patients.
+Biofouling is treated with antibiotics; however, antibiotics cannot always penetrate the biofilm and the overuse of antibiotics is leading to antibiotic resistant pathogens.
+Increased understanding of biointerface interactions and methodology to assess materials could lead to the development of new, more compatible materials and devices to reduce the use of drugs and risks for patients.